Air pollution in the United States: Other health problems

-Ozone-Related problems
+Ozone-related problems

 Ozone is produced by natural and artificial sources (vehicles, refineries, plants, etc.).
 It is a very strong oxidizing agent and when inhaled, it attacks tissues by modifying parts of cells and it can create potentially toxic by products.
 It was found that there is no correlation between ozone effects estimates for mortality and PM readings of an area.
 In other words, damage done by ozone and by PM cannot be considered the same.
 Extended periods of inhaling ozone causes neuron damage and death, motor deficits, and memory deficits in humans and animals.
 Certain groups, such as African Americans, have higher chance of having ozone-caused health issues because of their higher ozone exposure.
 A study conducted in Los Angeles, CA showed that there is a 12-15% increase in chance for a child to be born with or develop autism if the parents lived in areas with high ozone concentration during the child's gestation period.
 From the hospital records, it was found that majority of those parents were also Hispanic and were low income families.
 There were less autistic children born in majority white, highly educated, and high income communities.
 The same study also found that higher levels of nitrogen dioxide (NO2) and nitric oxide (NO), both can undergo chemical reactions to form ozone, also can increase the chance of Autism in a child.

 Disparities in the effects of air pollution

-The health consequences of air pollution are often distributed unequally amongst a given area's population, and can disproportionately impact certain groups of people with greater severity than others.
-Because of this, much research has been devoted to discerning the determinants of increased exposure to pollutants.
-Three factors strongly correlated with increased risk include: socioeconomic status, education, race and ethnicity.
+The health consequences of air pollution are often distributed unequally amongst a given area's population, and can impact certain groups of people with greater severity than others.
+Three factors strongly correlated with increased risk are: race and ethnicity, socioeconomic status and education.
 The underlying cause of this inequality may involve a multitude of systematic injustices which dictate exposure to harm or access to healthy environmental conditions.
+Racial discrepancies are particularly distinct in suburban areas of the Southern United States and metropolitan areas of the Midwestern and Western United States.
 This concept is known as environmental justice.

 Race and ethnicity

 In particular, people of color can be more vulnerable to the detrimental effects of air pollution.
-Studies have revealed that people of color experience significant disparities in income distribution than their white counterparts.
+People of color have significantly less wealth than their white counterparts.
 Therefore, many communities of color reside in impoverished neighborhoods and face unequal access to environmental health services and resources.